 The best place to learn memory techniques is with the Getting Started Guide.
-It contains our free PDF ebook and many other resources that can help you learn memory techniques quickly.
+It contains our free PDF ebook and many other resources that can help you learn memory techniques (including memory palaces) quickly.
 There’s also a separate list of FAQs about memory and a Memory Techniques Wiki with hundreds of pages of free content.

 Visit your preferences page to customize your forum experience (log-in required).
 For example, if you prefer to see a list of forum categories on the home page of the forum instead of a list of latest topics, you can change that in your settings.
 You can also edit your email notifications and other options.
 There is a longer list of FAQs that contains more information.